aimagelab/awesome-human-visual-attention/README.md

 This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.

-❗ Latest Update: 10 September 2024.
+❗ Latest Update: 3 December 2024.
 ❗This repo is a work in progress.
 New updates coming soon, stay tuned!! :construction:

 ## 📣 Latest News 📣